 Copies one table to another.
 This lightweight, in-memory function copies the DDL and all user-created projections from the source table.
+Projection statistics for the source table are also copied.
 Thus, the source and target tables initially have identical definitions and share the same storage.

 Although they share storage space, Vertica regards the tables as discrete objects for license capacity purposes.
 For example, a single-terabyte table and its copy initially consume only one TB of space.
 However, your Vertica license regards them as separate objects that consume two TB of space.

 After the copy operation is complete, the source and copy tables are independent of each other, so you can perform DML operations on one table without impacting the other.
 These operations can increase the overall storage required for both tables.

 If you create multiple copies of the same table concurrently, one or more of the copy operations is liable to fail.
 Instead, copy tables sequentially.

 COPY_TABLE ( '[[database.]schema.]source-table', '[[database.]schema.]target-table' )

 If you specify a database, it must be the current database.